 Yes, the Bible says that God changed his mind.
 In fact, if you read the old King James Version of that same verse, you will read that God "repented" of that possibility.
+That's because the word, "repent," in Greek, at least, is the word "metanoia."
+"Meta" means "change."
+And "noia" means "mind."
+Metanoia means to change your mind, translated always as "repentance."
 Now, we might think that it would be theoretically impossible for God to change his mind, or to repent!
 But the Bible seems to say otherwise.